UCUCDUH/pols_501_wi16/web/stories/index.md

 <a rel="license" href="httpso://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by/4.0/88x31.png" /></a>

-Science should be open, and this has benefitted from others releasing their materials under an open license, so unless otherwise noted, all materials for this class are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+Science should be open, and this course builds up other open licensed material, so unless otherwise noted, all materials for this class are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 # Bugs